danbugs/wasi-messaging-demo/docs/stakeholder-review.md

 As seen before, no implementor (other than Kafka) offers native support for checkpointing, but, in addition, no implementor (again, other than Kafka) offers support for consumer groups either.

-However, it is possible to emulate consumer groups with things like: subject based message queuing.
+However, it is possible to emulate consumer groups with things like...